What is the main source of law authorising this entity form?

 Timing (estimate)

-Depending on the city where the entity is incorporated, typically these formalities require between 2-7 days starting from the incorporation and are fulfilled by an Italian Notary Public.
+The S.r.l. must be registered with the Companies' Registry and is fully incorporated from the registration date.
+The registration procedures vary.
+Depending on the city in which the entity is incorporated, the process may require between two (2) to seven (7) days starting from the incorporation and are completed by an Italian Notary Public.

 Main costs, including registration and similar fees (excluding legal fees)